 Algorithmic bias is when algorithms commit systematic errors that unfairly favor or discriminate against certain groups of people.
 These biases are the result of poor training data and the biases of the humans who compiled the data and trained the algorithms.

 And as algorithms become increasingly ubiquitous, the choices they make for us will have far-reaching implications, according to Aron Culotta, associate professor of computer science at the Illinois Institute of Technology.

-“In applications like criminal sentencing, loan applications and self-driving cars, we need algorithms that are not only accurate, but also error-free,” said Culotta.
+“In applications like criminal sentencing, loan applications and self-driving cars, we need algorithms that are not only accurate, but also error-free,” Culotta told Built In.
 “When algorithms make errors that are somehow unfair or are systematically biased against certain groups of people, they reinforce and worsen any existing inequities.”

 Algorithmic bias often stems from the data that is used to train the algorithm.
-And because bias runs deep in humans on many levels, training algorithms to be completely free of those biases is a nearly impossible task, said Culotta.
+And because bias runs deep in humans on many levels, training algorithms to be completely free of those biases is a nearly impossible task.

 Algorithmic biases often stem from the text and images that data scientists use to train their models.
 For example, if you search for images of a “police officer” or “boss” on the internet, most of the pictures that show up will likely be of white men.
 If you fed this data into your algorithm, your model would likely conclude that bosses and cops are usually white and male, perpetuating stereotypes against women, minorities and other groups.

 Everything from the tools and equipment used to collect data to the factors data scientists select to analyze and how they train their models, can cause biases to creep into algorithms.
-But there are steps data scientists, policymakers and other stakeholders can take to minimize bias.
+As a result, many industries are grappling with the issue of biased algorithms.